 See 33.2.6 for a general description of classification mechanisms.

 A PD may be classified by the PSE based on the Physical Layer classification information, Data Link Layer classification, or a combination of both provided by the PD.
 The intent of PD classification is to provide information about the maximum power required by the PD during operation.
-Additionally, classification is used to establish mutual identification between Type 2 PSEs and Type 2 PDs.
+Additionally, classification is used to establish mutual identification between Type 2, Type 3, and Type 4 PSEs and Type 2, Type3, and Type 4 PDs.

 The method of classification depends on the type of the PD and the type of the attached PSE.
 A PD shall meet at least one of the allowable classification permutations listed in Table 33–8.
 A Type 1 PD may implement any of the class signatures in 33.3.5 and 33.6.

-Type 2 PDs implement both 2-Event class signature (see 33.3.5.2) and Data Link Layer classification (see33.6).
+Type 2, Type 3, and Type 4 PDs implement both Multiple-Event class signature (see 33.3.5.2) and Data Link Layer classification (see33.6).

 PD classification behavior conforms to the state diagram in Figure 33–16.